kiashik/hangman/README.md

 3. Six attempts allowed.

 # Improvments:
 Currently, the game is not very fun or convenient to play.
-It would be a lot better if the program could pick a world randomly(maybe from a category). this way the game will be single-player payable.
+It would be a lot better if the program could pick a word randomly(maybe from a category). this way the game will be single-player playable.
-Or the program could pick a world from a list(predetermined or received from the player), then the player will play as usual. this will make the game playable single or double player.
+Or the program could pick a word from a list(predetermined or received from the player), then the player will play as usual. this will make the game playable single or double player.